How To Choose A Guitar Style And Size That’s Right For You

 Here’s a few questions to ask yourself before purchasing a new guitar:

-Do you want your guitar to have the right sound for the type of music you’re playing?
+- What type of sound is suitable for the type of music you’re playing?

 SMALLER GUITARS: Typically 12 fret body joint and short scale up to 24.9”